Arkatufus/Akka.Management/src/cluster.bootstrap/Akka.Management.Cluster.Bootstrap/README.md

 ## Usage
 Akka management must be started as well as the bootstrap process, this can either be done through config or programmatically.

+### Exposed Akka.Management REST API Endpoint

+`Akka.Management.Cluster.Bootstrap` will add a new REST HTTP API endpoint to the `Akka.Management` HTTP server at the address `http://{host}:{port}/bootstrap/seed-nodes`.
+Calling a GET on this endpoint will return a JSON document containing the Akka cluster address of the node and a list of up to 5 seed nodes from the that Akka node.

 ### Setting Up Cluster.Bootstrap from HOCON Configuration

-Listing the ClusterBootstrap extension among the autoloaded akka.extensions in your configuration will cause it to autostart:
+Listing the ClusterBootstrap extension among the auto-loaded akka.extensions in your configuration will cause it to autostart:

 ```
 # trigger autostart by loading the extension through config